 On the morning of December 7, 1941, Pearl Harbor was attacked and 2403 people lost their lives.
 America mourned, but she also planned and united in her commitment to retaliate.
 The Japanese had attacked hoping to force her hand in lifting sanctions.
+Instead, they got war.
 One month after the surprise attack on Pearl Harbor, a secret joint Army-Navy bombing initiative was put together.
-The plan was to bomb the industrial areas of Japan with B-25 bombers, led by then United States Army Air Forces Colonel James Doolittle.
+The plan was to bomb the industrial areas of Japan with B-25 bombers, led by then United States Army Air Forces Colonel James Doolittle and his raiders.

 The task force to get them there was commanded by Vice Admiral William Halsey.
 The bombers would then take off the aircraft carrier Hornet, commanded by Captain Marc Mitscher.
 The 80 men who would fly to complete this dangerous mission all willingly volunteered for it.

-They were ready.
+The Raiders were ready.

 Under the hope of complete secrecy, the Hornet made its way to Tokyo.
 The plan was to launch the bombers once they were within 400 miles of their target.
 During their journey, they encountered a small Japanese fishing boat when they were around 650 miles from the coast.
-Fearing that the boat had alerted Tokyo to their location, they launched a day early, on April 18, 1942 — 78 years ago this week.
+Fearing that the boat had alerted Tokyo to their location, they launched a day early, on April 18, 1942 -- 78 years ago this week.
 Everything within the planes that wasn't deemed essential had been stripped to allow for the vital fuel to make it to China after the attack.
 With their new launching location, their safe return was at risk.

 The men did it anyway, with Col. Doolittle leading their way in the first plane over the skies.